Clean Start: How to Detox Your Body

 - Accelerated or slowed thyroid function

-6 Tips to Minimise Toxic Substances in Your Body
+6 Tips to Limit Toxic Substances in Your Body

 1. Healthy Diet

 The fewer toxic substances you consume, the fewer waste products need to be filtered out of your body.
-Therefore, try to eat as purely as possible and choose organic (unsprayed) vegetables and fruit whenever possible.
-Ensure you also get enough fibre.
-Legumes, whole grains and seeds, vegetables, and fruits contain a lot of fibre that promotes your intestinal peristalsis, helping your body to remove waste products.
+Therefore, try to eat as purely as possible and opt for organic (pesticide-free) vegetables and fruits as much as possible.
+Ensure you also consume enough fibre.
+Legumes, whole grains and seeds, vegetables, and fruits contain a lot of fibre that promotes your intestinal peristalsis.
+This helps your body remove waste products.

 2. Drink Enough Water

 Make sure you drink at least 1.5 to 2 litres of water daily.
-Tea is also a good alternative.
-You might choose a tea that supports your body in the removal of waste products, such as Pukka Cleanse tea.
+Tea is obviously a good alternative as well.

 3. Avoid Stress